 Gills Rock in Door County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-45° 17.521′ N, 87° 1.266′ W. Marker is in Gills Rock, Wisconsin, in Door County.
-Marker can be reached from West Wisconsin Bay Road 0.1 miles north of State Highway 42, on the right when traveling north.
-Marker is located on the grounds of Death's Door Maritime Museum, beside the City of Glasgow rudder exhibit, near the southeast corner of the museum.
+45° 17.443′ N, 87° 1.263′ W. Marker is in Gills Rock, Wisconsin, in Door County.
+Marker is at the intersection of State Highway 42 and West Wisconsin Bay Road, on the left when traveling east on State Highway 42.
+Marker is located near the northwest corner of the intersection, beside the subject boat.
 Touch for map.
 Marker is at or near this postal address: 12724 West Wisconsin Bay Road, Ellison Bay WI 54210, United States of America.
 Touch for directions.